Palmyra Atoll: Background

+Pacific war

-During World War II, the Imperial Japanese Navy submarine I-75 bombarded the naval air station on December 24, 1941.
-Opening fire at 04:55 Greenwich Civil Time, she fired twelve 120 mm rounds from her deck gun, targeting the atoll's radio station, and hit the United States Army Corps of Engineers dredge Sacramento, which was anchored in the lagoon, with one shell.
+In December 1941, the Empire of Japan declared war on the United States and Great Britain.
+It launched attacks and invasions across Asia and the Pacific, plunging the United States into World War II.
+In that context, the Imperial Japanese Navy submarine I-75 bombarded the naval air station on December 24, 1941.
+Opening fire at 04:55 Greenwich Civil Time, the submarine fired twelve 120 mm rounds from the deck gun, targeting the atoll's radio station, and hit the United States Army Corps of Engineers dredge Sacramento, which was anchored in the lagoon, with one shell.
 A 5 in coastal artillery battery on the atoll returned fire, forcing I-75 to submerge and withdraw.

+Although the U.S. lost control of the Philippines, Guam, and Wake, early in the war, the tide of the Pacific battle was slowly turned with such battles as the Battle of Midway and Guadalcanal.
+By 1944, much of the Southwest Pacific was in Allied control, and a combination of island hopping and strategic bombing led to the Japanese surrender in 1945.
+During the war Palmyra base was used by the Navy for training and refueling.
+The atoll was extensively developed which reduced the numbers of islets from 52 to 25.

 In the lobby of the "Transient Hotel" (built by the Seabees, and used by airmen on their way to the Pacific Theater front), a mural was hung depicting a quiet island scene.
-It was painted by Academy Award-nominated art director William Glasgow, who served in the Army from 1943 to 1945, though it is unclear when he painted it and how it ended up on Palmyra.
+It was painted by Academy Award–nominated art director William Glasgow, who served in the Army from 1943 to 1945.
+However, it is unclear when he painted it and how it ended up on Palmyra.

+In 1947, the base was returned to private ownership after a court case with the Federal government.

-After World War II, much of the Naval Air Station was demolished, with some of the materials piled up and burned on the atoll, dumped into the lagoon, or in the case of unexploded ordnance on some islets, left in place.
+After World War II, much of the Naval Air Station was demolished, with some of the materials piled up and burned on the atoll, dumped into the lagoon, or, in the case of unexploded ordnance on some islets, left in place.
+Compared to other bases little is known about the operations at Palmyra during WW2.
+However, it is known that the island was extensively modified.